Econometric-data/Paths-agricultural-growth/README.md

 The project is organized into the following main directories:

 ### `Graphs`
-This directory contains the Python code used to generate the graphs.
+This directory contains the Python code used to generate the graphs so as the data used in the plots.

 * **`Graphs.ipynb`**: A Jupyter Notebook file containing the Python code for data visualization and graph creation.
 * **`MT to MS GDP.ipynb`**: A Jupyter Notebook file containing the Python code for plot the GDP for Mato Grosso and Mato Grosso do Sul.